nbarretoMindera/Decoy/README.md

 * Now, re-run your tests.
 * Decoy will detect that a mock exists with the given test name, and will pass it on to your app.

+## 🔨 How does it workk?

+Decoy leverages a custom URLProtocol (`DecoyURLProtocol`) to intercept all network requests made by a URLSession.
+The protocol:
+* Checks for a queued mock in Decoy’s internal queue:
+  * If a mock exists, it returns the mock (and records it if recording is enabled).
+* Performs a live network request if no mock is found and the mode is .liveIfUnmocked or .record:
+  * In record mode, it records the live response.
+* Throws an error in .forceOffline mode if no mock is available.

+Decoy also provides a `setUp()` function that loads mocks from disk (using environment-specified directory and filenames) and queues them, and a `urlSession` computed property that returns a `URLSession` configured to use the `DecoyURLProtocol`.

 ## 👩‍💻 Can I try it for myself?

 There's a `DecoyExample` in this repository.
 You can build it and take a look, it's super simple.
 It uses a couple of free public APIs as examples and its UI test target shows how to mock single or multiple calls to single or multiple endpoints with Decoy.